dosaboy/stsstack-bundles-docs/doc/openstack/ovn.md

 ./tools/vault-unseal-and-authorise.sh
 ```

-OVN require vault to be deployed and used for cert management so you need to install the Vault CA to be able to speak to endpoints:
+Since ovn requires vault to be deployed and used for cert management you need to install the vault-generated CA to be able to speak to endpoints:

 ```
 ./tools/install_local_ca.sh